mowgleee/ese532_project/project/README.md

 * Prefetch reads and issue writes
 * Power Table in CDC
 * Hash only once in CDC
+* Write a script for compilation, file copying and execution process.

 ## Benchmarks
 Before porting LZW to H/W (SHA Neon, Other Blocks in S/W)